mattbasta/graphicsbc/README.rst

                      by the three or four-tuple parameter.
 HSL          H       Changes the active color to the HSL[A] color represented
                      by the three or four-tuple parameter.
-CMYK         K       Changes the active color to the CMYK color represented by
-                     the four-tuple parameter.
 Cursor       p       Places the cursor at the two-tuple coordinates specified
                      by the parameter.
 Translate    t       Translate the matrix used by the cursor by the (x, y) two-